 Projects Funded with RMGA Conservation Dollars

 Goat Alliance has long been known for their backcountry volunteer projects and public outreach and educational materials.
-Thanks to our supporting members and sponsors, we have recently been able to fund specific research and fieldwork beyond building our organization and hosting our own our own projects.
+Thanks to our supporting members and sponsors, we have recently been able to fund specific research and fieldwork beyond building our organization and hosting our own projects.
 When funds are requested, the proposal is first analyzed by the RMGA Conservation Committee.
 After all project costs and details are understood and all questions answered, the committee takes a vote.
 Research supported by the Conservation Committees is then passed to the Board of Directors for final funding approval.